Roby C. Thompson: Notable cases

 Along with his colleague Theodore Roosevelt Dalton and Senior Judge John Paul Jr., Thompson presided over school integration cases in Western Virginia, implementing the Supreme Court's decision in Brown v.
 Board of Education.
 Thompson ordered the integration of the public schools in Floyd County, Virginia and Galax, Virginia in 1959 and Pulaski County, Virginia in 1960, noting that more than five years had passed since the Brown decision.

+Personal life

+He married Mary Davis Geurrant (1906-2000) of Florida, who bore two sons and two daughters and outlived him by decades.